Mark Pritchard (musician): N.Y. Connection

-This NYC house project was inspired by Strictly Rhythm's early 1990s releases, particularly those of DJ Pierre.
+This New York City house music project was inspired by Strictly Rhythm's early 1990s releases, particularly those of DJ Pierre.
 The project yielded five singles, two of which were produced in conjunction with Kevin Hann of 28 East Boyz.

 Troubleman

-The Troubleman material was released through Far Out Recordings from 2001-2005.
+The Troubleman material was released through Far Out Recordings from 2001 to 2005.
 The releases were generally mid-tempo, electro and funk with Brazilian influences.
 Pritchard has cited Kenny "Dope" Gonzalez as an influence for the project.
 The project yielded six singles/EPs and two albums.

 Reload

-The Reload alias was born in 1991 and was responsible for some of Pritchard's more industrial output.
+The Reload alias was first used in 1991 and was responsible for some of Pritchard's more industrial output.
 Under this alias, several EPs and remixes were produced, and the 1993 album A Collection of Short Stories.

 Harmonic 313

 Pritchard has released under this alias through Warp since 2008.
-Under it he released four EP's/singles and one full length, When Machines Exceed Human Intelligence.
+Under it he released four EPs/singles and one full length, When Machines Exceed Human Intelligence.
 He created the moniker to link with his Harmonic 33 project whilst acknowledging the Detroit influence (313 being the Detroit area code) heard in its sound.

 Mark Pritchard

 Pritchard first released solo material under his birth name with 2009's ? / The Hologram on Ho-Hum Records.
-Following releases on Hyperdub and Deep Medi Musik, he is currently signed to Warp, through which he released a trilogy of EP's exploring styles such as footwork and jungle in 2013, followed by two ambient companion albums Under The Sun in 2016 and The Four Worlds in 2018.
+Following releases on Hyperdub and Deep Medi Musik, he is currently signed to Warp, through which he released a trilogy of EP's exploring styles such as footwork and jungle in 2013, followed by two ambient companion albums Under the Sun in 2016 and The Four Worlds in 2018.

 Collaborative projects

 Global Communication

-Conceived in the early nineties, Global Communication was another collaborative project of Pritchard and Tom Middleton, and its output was predominantly ambient.
+Conceived in the early 1990s, Global Communication was another collaborative project of Pritchard and Tom Middleton, and its output was predominantly ambient.
 Most of the material was released on Dedicated Records and comprises eight singles/EPs and two albums, including Pentamerous Metamorphosis, a reworking of the Chapterhouse album Blood Music.
 They also released the album 76:14 (named after its duration) which The Guardian featured in their 1,000 Albums to Hear Before You Die list, describing it as an "unfathomably beautiful out-of-time masterpiece."
-Perhaps their most well known release was 1996's The Way / The Deep EP, considered by some to be a house classic.